 Well adapted to life on the open prairie, pronghorn are often seen in herds in the grasslands of the Badlands.
 While often mistaken as a type of antelope, pronghorn are actually the lone survivor of a separate animal family.
 Pronghorn have a distinctive light brown and white pattern to their hides, forked horns, and are able to run at speeds over 50 mph for long distances.

-The Audobon bighorn sheep were a mainstay in the Badlands ecosystem until their extinction, largely from over-hunting, in 1926.
-Their close relatives, the Rocky Mountain bighorn sheep, were introduced to the area in the 1960s and their population has steadily grown to near 200 in recent years.
+The Audubon bighorn sheep were a mainstay in the Badlands ecosystem until their extinction, largely from over-hunting, in 1926.
+Their close relatives, the Rocky Mountain bighorn sheep, were introduced to the area in the 1960s and their population has fluctuated.
+A 2018 - 2022 management plan has been implemented to "to ensure bighorn sheep populations and their habitats are managed appropriately."
 Bighorn sheep are at home in the terrain of the buttes of the Badlands because of their excellent ability to climb and scale rocky heights.

 The proud symbol of the American West, the bison once roamed the Badlands in huge herds.
 However, by the 1880s, westward expansion and over-hunting made the bison extinct in the area until their reintroduction in the 1960s.
-The bison herd of the Badlands is closely managed to avoid common disease, and currently numbers near 450.
+The bison herd of the Badlands is closely managed to avoid common disease, and the herd size is around (1,200 as of 2017).

 Coyotes are known for their adaptability and ability to survive in harsh environments and in the face of human encroachment.
 While many of the other species native to the Badlands were forced from the area, or at least experienced a great reduction in numbers, coyotes have continued to thrive.
 Their hardiness helps them to survive at times with little food or water, and their scavenging tendencies help to promote the coyotes' strong presence in the area.